My father used to say, if you do the same as everyone else, you get the same as everyone else gets.

 Apple's Clips app or Adobe's Photoshop Camera Photo filters will let you quickly and add flair to the photos you take.

 Almost every smartphone sold in the last five years has a camera capable of recording content that is more than appropriate quality-wise for web usage.

 Once you've created your stylized photo or video content, you're ready to distribute it to the places where students spend their time.

 Now the traditional way of pushing this content out would be in sponsored posts or ads.
-But the most significant benefit to being more authentic with your content, and telling stories, is that they won't, after a time, need ad spend to attract eyeballs.
+But the most significant benefit to being more authentic with your content and telling stories is that they won't need ad spend to attract eyeballs over time.